 The knee is described as having three compartments: medial (inner), lateral (outer) and patellofemoral (underneath the kneecap).
 Typically, the medial compartment is the first to wear out due to biomechanical factors.

-If only one compartment is affected and other criteria are met, a surgeon may offer to replace only that compartment — a so-called partial or unicompartmental knee replacement.
+If only one compartment is affected and other criteria are met, a knee surgeon may offer to replace only that compartment — a so-called partial or unicompartmental knee replacement.
 Potential advantages of partial knee replacements may include a smaller incision, decreased blood loss, less pain and a faster recovery.
 As the knee’s ligaments and soft tissues as well as other healthy compartments are preserved with a partial knee replacement, the patient has the potential to have a greater range of movement post-operatively compared to a patient undergoing a total knee replacement.

 Should all knee compartments be affected, the patient may be suitable for total knee replacement to relieve pain and improve quality of life.
 After the procedure, the patient might not regain a full range of movement, and difficulty in kneeling or squatting can occur.
 However, the main aim of the surgery is to relieve pain.